Rabbit-proof fence: Construction

 The fence posts are placed 12 ft apart and have a minimum diameter of 4 in.
-There were initially three wires of 12 1/2 gauge, strung 4 in, 1 ft 8 in, and 3 ft above ground, with a barbed wire added later at 3 ft 4 in and a plain wire at 3 ft 7 in, to make the fence a barrier for dingoes and foxes as well.
+There were initially three wires of 12 1/2 gauge, strung 4 in, 1 ft 8 in, and 3 ft above ground, with a barbed wire added later at 3 ft 4 in and a plain wire at 3 ft 7 in, to make the fence a barrier against dingoes and foxes as well.
 Wire netting, extending 6 in below ground, was attached to the wire.

 The fence was constructed with a variety of materials, according to the local climate and availability of wood.
 At first, fence posts were made from salmon gum and gimlet, but they attracted termites (locally known as white ants) and had to be replaced.
 Split white gum was one of the best types of wood used in the fence.
-Other timbers used were mulga, wodjil, native pine, and tea-tree, depending on what could be found close to where the fence was to be built.
+Other timbers used were mulga, wodjil, native pine, and tea-tree, depending on local availability.
 Iron posts were used where there was no wood.
 Most materials had to be hauled hundreds of kilometres from rail heads and ports by bullock, mule and camel teams.

-From 1901, the fence was constructed by private contractors, but in 1904, the project became the responsibility of the Public Works Department of Western Australia, under the supervision of Richard John Anketell.
+From 1901, the fence was constructed by private contractors.
+In 1904, the project became the responsibility of the Public Works Department of Western Australia, under the supervision of Richard John Anketell.
 With a workforce of 120 men, 350 camels, 210 horses and 41 donkeys, Anketell was responsible for the construction of the greater part of No. 1 Fence and the survey of its last 70 mi.

 Maintenance

-Alexander Crawford took over the maintenance of the fence from Anketell as each section was finished and remained in charge until he retired in 1922.
+Alexander Crawford took over the maintenance of the fence from Anketell as each section was finished; he was in charge until he retired in 1922.
 The area inside the fence to the west became known as "Crawford's Paddock".
 The fence was maintained at first by boundary riders riding bicycles and later by riders astride camels.
 However, fence inspection was difficult from atop the tall animal.
 In 1910, a car was bought for fence inspection, but it was subject to punctured tyres.
 It was found the best way to inspect the fence was using buckboard buggies, pulled by two camels.